- Purchase the complete Expat Arrivals Spain Guide (PDF)

 Expats coming from cultures where touching is uncommon may take some time adjusting to life in Spain.
 People greet each other with two kisses on the cheek (this doesn’t apply to men greeting other men though).

 Mealtimes can also take some adjusting to as well.
-Breakfast is typically very small, with a piece of fruit or milky coffee being enough for most Spaniards.
+Breakfast is typically small, with a piece of fruit or milky coffee being enough for most Spaniards.
 Second breakfast is more substantial and usually happens mid-morning.
 Lunch is the biggest meal of the day.
 A light snack late in the afternoon is followed by a light dinner of soup or some rice around 9pm or 10pm.

 Cost of living in Spain